stephengold/kk-physics/README.md

         // Native libraries for other platforms could be added.
     }

-+ The "Linux64" platform name may be replaced by "Linux_ARM32hf", "Linux_ARM64",
++ The "Linux64" platform name may be replaced with the name of another desktop platform.
-  "MacOSX64", "MacOSX_ARM64", or "Windows64".
 + The "DebugSp" classifier
   may be replaced by "DebugDp", "ReleaseSp", or "ReleaseDp".
 + For some older versions of Gradle,